 This is a bit niche and a departure from my usual content.
-In this discussion with John Ferreira I discuss my approach to research and some of the problems involved.
-If that sound interesting to you then please watch the video.
+In this discussion with John Ferreira, I discuss my approach to research and some of the problems involved.
+If that sounds interesting to you then please watch the video.

-John Ferreira has a very interesting decentralised project under development.
-John’s SifterNews mission is to help investigative journalist and researchers more broadly with their daily workflow and hopefully give them new access to income streams from their raw research.
+John Ferreira has an intriguing decentralised project under development.
+John’s SifterNews mission is to help investigative journalists and researchers more broadly with their daily workflow and hopefully give them new access to income streams from their raw research.

-The SifterNews project is intended to provide investigative researchers a simple way to collect and search through sources, and provide what John calls an amazing user experience for analysing their findings.
+The SifterNews project is intended to provide investigative researchers with a simple way to collect and search through sources and to provide what John calls an amazing user experience for analysing their findings.

-Again, as I understand it, John hopes to enable groups of investigative researchers to form their own collectives whose research can be shared among themselves but who can then provide the product of their investigative research to others, who may be willing to pay for access.
+Again, as I understand it, John hopes to enable groups of investigative researchers to form their own collectives whose research can be shared among themselves but who can then provide the product of their investigative research to others willing to pay for access.

 Iain Davis, a blogger and researcher, discusses his journey into research and journalism investigation, as well as his approach to critical thinking.
 He emphasizes the importance of questioning information from all sources and using the Trivium method to analyze and understand events.
 Davis also shares his process of collecting and organizing information, including unlocking paywalled studies and searching for primary sources.
 He highlights the challenges of accessing and analysing government reports and documents.